voldemortuk/mini-project/README.md

 The Machine learning model was developed in Python programming lan- guage using Pytorch and implemented in JavaScript.
 The UI was created using HTML and Tailwind CSS.
 ChexNet is a deep learning algorithm that can detect and localize 14 kinds of diseases from chest X-ray images.
 Here we have implemented the [CheXNet](https://stanfordmlgroup.github.io/projects/chexnet/) using Python3 (Pytorch) and used Flask to integrate with our web-app.
-Our Web-app also detects COVID-19 using X-ray images for which we used the [COVID-19 chest xray](https://www.kaggle.com/bachrr/covid-chest-xray)
+Our Web-app also detects COVID-19 using X-ray images for which we used the [COVID-19 chest xray](https://www.kaggle.com/bachrr/covid-chest-xray) dataset on different ML models.